MakerState STEM Summer Camp Scratch Design Challenge

 Optional: Change the music and/or background.
 To change the music, click on the “Stage 6 backdrops” background icon in the lower-left corner.
 Use the drop down to change the “Girl Like You” to “record” on the purple play sound block.
 Select the icons to choose music from the Scratch library or upload your own sound file.

 - When you have completed the remix, click on “project page” in the upper-right hand corner.
 Write a message on the project page to tell us about your new and improved dance party, and your experience with coding.

-- With your parent, click share, and copy the URL of your animation and send it to email@example.com.
+- With your parent, click share, and copy the URL of your animation and send it to email@example.com with the subject line: Scholarship Design Challenge Entry.
 Tell us your name, your grade, and which school you go to.

 - You can also share your project publically on MakerState’s Scratch Studio.
 Follow the link and click on the grey ‘Add projects’ button under the Projects tab.
 Leave a comment too under the Comments tab and tell us what you learned while creating your animated dance party.